oreotikii/bambuddy/README.md

 ### Timelapse not attaching automatically

 **The Problem:**
 When printers run in **LAN-only mode** (disconnected from Bambu Cloud), they cannot sync time via NTP.
 This causes the printer's internal clock to drift significantly (sometimes days or weeks off).
-Bambusy matches timelapses by comparing the print completion time with the timelapse file's modification time - when the printer's clock is wrong, this matching fails.
+Bambuddy matches timelapses by comparing the print completion time with the timelapse file's modification time - when the printer's clock is wrong, this matching fails.

 **Symptoms:**
 - "Scan for Timelapse" shows "No matching timelapse found"